There are some similarities between anxiety and depression, but there are also many key differences between these two mental health disorders.

 Depression involves many of the same symptoms as anxiety, but some, such as excessive worrying or fear, are not directly associated with depression.
 Likewise, experiencing suicidal thoughts is linked more often to depression than to anxiety.

 There are differences between the medications for anxiety and depression.
-Antidepressant medicine, such as nortriptyline, is primarily for depression.
-Anxi-anxiety medications include benzodiazepines, which is mostly used for treating anxiety.
+Antidepressants such as nortriptyline are primarily used for depression.
+Anti-anxiety medications include benzodiazepines and are mostly used for treating anxiety.
+SSRIs are used to treat both depression and anxiety.
+Common SSRIs used for anxiety and depression are:

 Why Anxiety and Depression Are Linked